-If you are into the fishing business, it will be more efficient and affordable if you know how to provide your own worms for fishing.
+If you are into fishing, it will be more efficient and affordable if you know how to provide your own worms for fishing.
 The process is very simple, and the materials you need can be found in your own home.
-Below are the materials that you need along with the instructions on how to raise your own worms for fishing.
+Below are the materials you need along with the instructions on how to raise your own worms for fishing.

 Provide yourself with the worms that you will be raising.
 The best type of worms used for bait is the red worm, also called red wigglers or tiger worms.
 They are able to grow in close living conditions.
 You can buy these worms in your local fishing store or online.
 You will only need a small amount of these worms when you start raising them.